 The ride-outs are set in the South Downs National Park and Peak District National Park and go around some of the best motorcycling roads in England.

-You will need to bring your driving licence; a further form of identification with your address or photo on it; your completed acceptance/disclaimer and insurance declaration (riders); your protective riding gear.
+You will need to bring your driving licence; and two further forms of identification with your address or photo on it; your completed acceptance/disclaimer and insurance declaration (riders); your protective riding gear.